Transport in Iran: Roadways and automobiles

 Note: There were more than 11 million vehicles in Iran by 2010 mostly manufactured or assembled locally.
 As of 2015, 34,000 km of roads provided essential corridors of transportation, while 45,000 km of major roads and 100,000 km of roads connecting villages and rural areas have seen no maintenance and upkeep practices (worth a total of $57 billion).
-As of 2020, cycling hold less than 1% share of urban transport in Iran.
+As of 2020, bicycles were used for less than 1% of urban trips.

 Road accidents

 Iran ranks 23rd worldwide in traffic deaths per 100,000 population per year, with a rate of 24.3, half the rate of the worst country, Eritrea.
 Iran ranks first worldwide in terms of having the largest number of road accidents with 38,000 deaths and injuries per year.
-Other sources place the total number of fatalities at 100,000 over the past 6 years or 20,000 per year on average (2008).
+Other sources place the total number of fatalities at 100,000 over the past six years or 20,000 per year on average (2008).

-Transport officials say 46.8 percent of car accidents take place in cities, 21.5 percent outside, 19.5 percent on rural routes, 4.2 percent on urban highways and 4.2 percent on suburban highways.
+Transport officials say 46.8% of car accidents take place in cities, 21.5% outside, 19.5% on rural routes, 4.2% on urban highways and 4.2% on suburban highways.
 Pedestrians account for 45% of traffic deaths in Tehran.

 The high death tolls in car accidents are blamed on high speed, unsafe vehicles, widespread disregard of traffic laws and inadequate emergency services.

-Motorcycles account for 50 percent of sound pollution in Tehran and 40-45 percent of accidents.
+Motorcycles account for 50% of sound pollution in Tehran and 40-45% of accidents.